shivishivangi/clinical-trial-dashboard/REPORT.md

 ## Code Structure

 - `load_data.py` handles data ingestion.
   Initializes the SQLite database schema and loads all rows from `data/cell-count.csv` into the three-table relational database.

 - `analysis.py` performs all computation and saves all outputs to `outputs/`.

-- `dashboard.py` involves display only for this project scale (see design decisions).
-Loads pre-computed outputs and renders an interactive Plotly Dash dashboard.
+- `dashboard.py` renders an interactive Plotly Dash dashboard.
+  Loads pre-computed outputs for Parts 2-3 and queries the database directly for Part 4 interactive filtering.

 ## Design Decisions

 ### Database Schema